Mukundan Unni Associates

 Mukundan Unni Associates is a 2022 Indian Malayalam-language dark comedy crime film directed by Abhinav Sunder Nayak featuring Vineeth Sreenivasan, Suraj Venjaramoodu and Aarsha Chandini Baiju in lead roles.
 The film received mostly positive reviews from critics and was a commercial success at the box office.
+This is the first installment in Sunder Nayak's Success Trilogy, with the second installment being Mollywood Times, which released in 2026.

 Plot

 Advocate Mukundan Unni is a failure as a lawyer.
 His efforts to get cases are futile, and he loses his job because of his plan to speak to a politician.
 To be rich, he tries to live a structured life for years, but success eludes him.
 His mother fractures her leg after seeing a cobra and falling from a step ladder, and he is short on cash for her surgery.
 An insurance agent of lawyer Adv.
-Venu OV approaches him in the hospital and with Mukundan's permission, converts the case to a road accident and helps him get an insurance claim.
+Venu O. V. approaches him in the hospital and with Mukundan's permission, converts the case to a road accident and helps him get an insurance claim.
 This allows him to pay for his mother's surgery.
 He also learns the strategy to make money via medical insurance claims.

-Once Mukundan learns the techniques from Venu, he also starts doing the same.
+Once Mukundan learns the techniques from Venu, he also starts to do the same.
 This creates enmity between the two lawyers.
 For a compromise, Venu gives an offer to Mukundan that they can get the contract of the security in the hospital and they can share the expenses, but Mukundan says he is not interested.
 Venu gets the contract and he blocks Mukundan from getting to his prospective clients.
 Out of options, a ruthless Mukundan puts the cobra in Venu's car and he meets with an accident and dies.
 Mukundan Unni does not have any competitors now.